irina08/MochaProjectGH/README.md

 - **function validatePIN()**, which return true, if ATM machine Pin Code contains exactly 4 digits or exactly 6 digits.
 Other way it returns false.
 It accept only strings;
-- **function digitize()**, which returns the digits of given number within an array in reverse order.
+- **function digitize()**, which returns the digits of given positive integer number within an array in reverse order.
 In other way it returns empty array;
 - **function countLetters()**, which counts the letters in a string in object notation.
 Input: a string, case-insensitive, ignore whitespace, and anything not a-z.
 If input is anything other than a string, it returns null.
 Output is